How much does a mortgage lender surety bond cost in California?

 |Bond of Residential Mortgage Lender and/or Services||$50,000||Starts at $500||$2,500-5,000||$5,000+||Apply Now|

 One of our surety specialists will personally walk you through each step of our fast and easy bonding process.
 Give us a call at 1 (800) 308-4358 or submit a bond request now!

 By posting a California residential mortgage lender and/or servicer surety bond, principals (lenders and/or services) and their agents and employees agree to abide by the provisions of the California Residential Mortgage Lending Act and all of the rules and regulations made by the Commissioner of Business Oversight of the State of California.
 Specifically, principals pledge to apply all funds received during lending/servicing transactions.

-For a complete list of prohibited actions under this bond, check out the California Code Section 5024, which can be accessed from the Important Links section of this page.
+For a complete list of prohibited actions under this bond, check out the California Code Section 5024, which can be accessed from the Additional Resources section of this page.

 If the principal fails to comply with the terms of the surety bond contract and the letter of the law, the surety will protect the state and any person who suffers financial loss as a result up to the full amount of the bond.
 The principal must reimburse the surety for any money paid out.